Affiliate links on Android Authority may earn us a commission. Learn more.

 What is RCS?

-If this is the first time you are hearing about RCS, we have a good explainer of what RCS is and why it is so important.
+If this is the first time you have heard about RCS, we have a good explainer of what RCS is and why it is so important.

 In a nutshell, RCS refers to Rich Communication Services.
 It is considered an evolution of traditional SMS and MMS, adding features that we’ve come to expect from modern instant messaging apps these days.
 The initiative began in 2007 as a way to offer a much wider range of features than the older standards for texting.